$5,960 pp (USD)

 Drive to Entebbe

-you will be transferred to Entebbe International Airport in time for your evening/night departure.
+You will then continue to Entebbe International Airport, arriving in time for your evening or night departure flight.

 - Main Destination: